-MANAGEMENT'S DISCUSSION & ANALYSIS - Q3 2023 (September 30, 2023)
+MANAGEMENT'S DISCUSSION & ANALYSIS - Year Ended December 31, 2023

-This Management's Discussion and Analysis ("MD&A") of Resverlogix Corp.'s operations and financial position should be read in conjunction with the unaudited condensed interim consolidated financial statements and the notes thereto for the three and nine months ended September 30, 2023 and 2022, and the audited consolidated financial statements and the notes thereto and the Management's Discussion and Analysis for the years ended December 31, 2022 and 2021.
-This MD&A is dated November 9, 2023.
-Our financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") and comprise Resverlogix Corp. ("Resverlogix" or the "Company") and its wholly-owned subsidiary Resverlogix Inc. (together referred to as the "Group").
+2022.
+This MD&A is dated March 28, 2024.
+Our financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") and comprise Resverlogix Corp. ("Resverlogix" or the "Company") and its whollyowned subsidiary Resverlogix Inc. (together referred to as the "Group").
 All amounts in the following MD&A are stated in US dollars unless otherwise stated.
 References to "we", "us" or "our" mean Resverlogix Corp. and its subsidiary unless the context otherwise requires.